Oxalin/radeon-profile-daemon/README.md

 # tmpfiles

 There is a tmpfiles file that can be used by opentmpfiles or systemd-tmpfiles in radeon-profile-daemon/extra.
 If installed, it will make sure the /run/radeon-profile-daemon directory is created with the correct ownership and permissions.
+If installed manually copy the tmpfiles to `/usr/lib/tmpfiles.d` and restart the service.

 # Links